 Handling is an essential part of owning a pet snake.
 Whether you prefer to keep it as a display animal, companion, or educational animal, getting it used to handling makes chores such as taking it to the vet and cleaning its enclosure a lot easier.
-Handling, when done correctly, can also be a beneficial source of exercise and enrichment for your boa.
+Regular boa constrictor handling, when done correctly, can also be a beneficial source of exercise and enrichment for your pet.

 - “It’s a lot like a large ball python that knows how to eat.”